baligaarun/testToDo/README.md

 # Unit Test Details
 Platform - Windows 10 Enterprise 64 Bit.

 Java - JDK 1.8

+Maven - 3.8.5

 IDE - Eclipse IDE 2022-23

 Browsers - Chrome (tested with version 101.0 64-Bit).

 Note: For now, the drivers for Chrome and Firefox were used for tests.
 With firefox (geckodriver), an open issue exists which impacts the edit flow of a ToDo (content is capitalized).
 However, no such issue is not with same code for Chrome.
 So, it is recommended to use Chrome.

 # Pre-Requisites
-1. Clone the below Git project (usign GitBash or any preferred approach): git clone https://github.com/baligaarun/testToDo.git
+1. Clone the below Git project (using GitBash or any preferred approach): git clone https://github.com/baligaarun/testToDo.git

 2. Apache Maven installed.
-For the tests, Maven 3.8.5 were used on Windows 10 64 Bit.

 If no, please follow the instructions at - https://maven.apache.org/install.html

 3. Change to the root of project directory (wherein the pom.xml is located)